-Port P4 is an 8-bit input/output port, and is also used as serial interface 2 (SIO2) input/output.
+Port P4 is an 8-bit input/output port, and is also used as serial interface (SIO1, SIO2) input/output.
 When used as an input port or a secondary function pin, the output latch should be set to "1".
 The output latches are initialized to "1" during reset.

-Port P5 is a 7-bit input/output port, and is also used as serial interface 1 (SIO1) input/output, an external interrupt input, and a timer/counter input/output.
+Port P5 is a 5-bit input/output port, and is also used as an external interrupt input, a timer/counter input/output, and a high-speed PWM output.
 When used as an input port or a secondary function pin, the output latch should be set to "1".
 The output latches are initialized to "1" during reset.

-Bit 7 is read in as "1" when a read instruction for port P5 is executed.
+Bits 7-5 are read in as "1" when a read instruction is executed for the port P5.